FarronF/limerick-council-meetings/meetings/2020/10/19-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 21st September 2020.md

 ***year.***

-It was agreed to refer this item to the Joint Policing Committee.--- 5
+It was agreed to refer this item to the Joint Policing Committee.
+---
+5

 **9.Question submitted by Councillor C. Sheehan**